-The SEND Budget for 2022/23 has purchased the following:
+The SEND Budget for 2023/24 has purchased the following:

-- Access to programmes of intervention as outlined earlier in this document, including contracting of Alpha Inclusion (autism and social communication specialist service), Educational Psychologist, Occupational Therapist and Advisory Support Teacher services. - Resources for Spelling and Reading Screening for Years 7, 8 and 9. - Resources to support mentoring intervention. - Resources to support mental health interventions. - Resources to support emotional regulation intervention. - Resources to support social communication interventions. - Resources to support sensory needs of young people. - Reading pens for use by KS3 students.
+- Access to programmes of intervention as outlined earlier in this document, including contracting of Alpha Inclusion (autism and social communication specialist service), Educational Psychologist, Occupational Therapist and Advisory Support Teacher services. - Access to School to School. - Resources for Spelling and Reading Screening for Years 7, 8 and 9. - Resources to support mentoring intervention. - Resources to support mental health interventions. - Resources to support emotional regulation intervention. - Resources to support social communication interventions. - Resources to support sensory needs of young people.

-- Resources to support students experiencing exam stress. - Resources to support Emotional Literacy. - External Assessor and assessment resources for Access Arrangements. - Specialist exercise books to support student with Visual Impairments. - Screening tests to support the identification of SEND and need for reasonable adjustments for exams. - Resources to support our lunch time nurture games club.
+- Reading pens for use by KS3 students. - Resources to support students experiencing exam stress. - Resources to support Emotional Literacy. - External Assessor and assessment resources for Access Arrangements. - Specialist exercise books to support student with Visual Impairments. - Equipment to support young people with visual impairments. - Screening tests to support the identification of SEND and need for reasonable adjustments for exams. - Resources to support our lunch time nurture games club. - Resources to support our sensory room.